Battle at Fort Utah: The attack

 After having received a letter about the poor attitude of the settlers in working with Wells's troops, Brigham Young sent Wells to lead the army with the expanded mission "not to leave the valley until every Indian was out."
 On February 11, Wells split the army into two.
 One contingent, under Captain Grant's command, followed the trail of some Timpanogos who had fled up Rock Canyon; Black Hawk helped the militia to track the fleeing Timpanogos.
 They set up camp at the mouth of the canyon, where they took 23 prisoners and found about a dozen dead bodies, including the body of Pareyarts.
 Further up the canyon, they found more tepees and killed more Timpanogos and took more prisoners.
 Some of the prisoners were later executed.
 Ope-carry, Patsowet, and their families: six women and seven children, managed to flee over the mountains using snowshoes they made in the canyon.
-According to Edward Tullidge, Pareyarts's young, beautiful, and intelligent wife was found dead in Rock Canyon.
+According to Edward Tullidge, Pareyarts's wife was found dead in Rock Canyon.
 One account says that one of the Timpanogos women killed herself by falling from a precipice.
 It is possible that the woman was Pareyarts's wife, and local legends say that Squaw Peak was named for her.

 The other contingent, led by Wells, divided into smaller parties and searched the southern valley for Timpanogos to kill.
 They first attacked a village along the Spanish Fork River, and then a village on Peteetneet Creek.
 On February 13, 15–20 Timpanogos families surrendered to Captain Grant in modern-day Lake Shore, Utah.
 Wells wrote a letter to Brigham Young asking what he should do.
 On February 14, Brigham Young wrote a letter instructing Wells to kill them if they did not surrender.
 Lieutenant Gunnison of the Stansbury Expedition reported that the Mormons promised to be friendly to the Timpanogos men.
 They held them prisoner overnight; but then in the morning lined up the Timpanogos men to be executed in front of their families.
 Some attempted to flee across the frozen lake, but the Mormons ran after them on horseback and shot them.
 At least eleven Timpanogos men were killed; one account reports as many as twenty.
 The family members were then taken captive.